Nguyễn Thanh Long: Relief of duty and expulsion from Communist Party

-In the morning of 7 June 2022, with a majority in favor, the National Assembly has approved the stripping of doctor Long's status as a member of the 15th National Assembly and approved the recommendation of his removal as the Minister of Health.
-That same day, President Nguyễn Xuân Phúc issued Executive Decision No.658/QĐ-CTN regarding doctor Long's relief of duty as the Minister of Health, agreeing on the Prime Minister's recommendation.
-The decision is effective from the signed date.
+In the morning of 7 June 2022, with a majority in favor, the National Assembly approved the stripping of Long's status as a member of the 15th National Assembly and approved the recommendation of his removal as the Minister of Health.
+President Nguyễn Xuân Phúc issued Executive Decision No.658/QĐ-CTN regarding Long's relief of duty as the Minister of Health, agreeing on the Prime Minister's recommendation, effective that day.

-The Politburo's official statement states that: ″Comrade Nguyễn Thanh Long has severely deteriorated his political ideology and morality; has violated the law and the Party's rules; has violated the Party member's Code of Conduct, leading to the loss and waste of State Budget; severely affected the State's response to the COVID-19 pandemic; causing public outcry and affected the credibility of the Party and the Ministry of Health″.
+The Politburo's official statement stated that: ″Comrade Nguyễn Thanh Long has severely deteriorated his political ideology and morality; has violated the law and the Party's rules; has violated the Party member's Code of Conduct, leading to the loss and waste of State Budget; severely affected the State's response to the COVID-19 pandemic; causing public outcry and affected the credibility of the Party and the Ministry of Health″.

-Prosecution and arrest
+Prosecution, arrest and conviction

-In the evening of 7 June 2022, the Investigative Department of the Ministry of Public Security has announced an extended investigation into the Viet A COVID-19 test kit scandal, which saw multiple high ranking officials arrested on the charges of: "Violating regulations of the law on bidding which leads to serious consequences", "Abuse of power or position in performance of official duties", "Giving Bribes" and "Receiving Bribes".
+On 7 June 2022, the Investigative Department of the Ministry of Public Security announced an extended investigation into the Viet A COVID-19 test kit scandal, which saw multiple high ranking officials arrested on the charges of: "Violating regulations of the law on bidding which leads to serious consequences", "Abuse of power or position in performance of official duties", "Giving Bribes" and "Receiving Bribes".

-Later that evening, alongside former Chairman of the Hanoi People's Committee Chu Ngọc Anh and former Deputy Minister of Science and Technology Phạm Công Tạc, Nguyễn Thanh Long was issued a Prosecution Decision, an Arrest Warrant and a Search Warrant by the Ministry of Public Security on the charges of "Abuse of power or position in performance of official duties".
+Later that evening, alongside former chairman of the Hanoi People's Committee Chu Ngọc Anh and former Deputy Minister of Science and Technology Phạm Công Tạc, Nguyễn Thanh Long was issued a Prosecution Decision, an arrest warrant and a search warrant by the Ministry of Public Security on the charges of "abuse of power or position in performance of official duties".
 He was taken into custody after a 3-hour long search at his private residence.

+On 12 January 2024, he was sentenced to 18 years in prison for taking bribes worth USD 2.25 million.
+He was convicted of colluding with a private medical firm, namely Viet A Technology Corp to sell the COVID-19 test kits at inflated prices.
+He was also quoted by Phap Luat Online Newspaper as having apologised during the trial.